 Pedestrian access to the mall (I’m sure the hotel-goers are thankful for that).

 Trail marker and Edwards Mill Rd bridge (a bit noisy)

 This part of the trail itself is in good shape with benches placed throughout, but a portion of it is located along side an abandoned lot with rusty construction debris.
 I think this is near where the infamous Soleil building was supposed to be.
 Since I was by myself on this trip it made me a bit uneasy so after a mile into our stroll I turned around and headed back.

 Despite walking in the middle of the day, the traffic on nearby roads was pretty steady making our walk more noisy than peaceful.
 In the future I would recommend bringing a buddy to walk with and walking in the morning hours.

 Thumbs down: noise, construction debris, darkness under bridge, general uneasiness

 Lassiter Mill Park is a hidden gem of a park.
-It is located inside the beltline (intersection of Old Lassiter Mill Rd & Lassiter Mill Rd) and is home to a beautiful dam where Crabtree Creek flows through.
+It is located inside the belt line at the intersection of Lassiter Mill Rd & Lassiter Falls Circle and is home to a beautiful dam where Crabtree Creek flows through.
 You can see remnants of the old working mill on the far side of the creek.
 There is also a plaque with information about the mill on the bank of the water.

 This is a great spot to bring a picnic lunch and eat in the open fields or on one of the few picnic tables.
 For the adventurers, shimmy down the rocky stairs for a closer view of the water.
 I wouldn’t recommend doing this with a baby unless you have a helper (thanks Bill).
 There are also plenty of spots for fishing and signs along the water displaying fishing rules and regulations.